ByPaco10/MCSR-Performance/README.md

 - Thermalright TF9.
 - Artic Mx-(any).

-Cooler: Stock Cooler (Ryzen 5 5500) Thermalright Peerless Assassin 120 (5700x/5900x)
+Cooler: Stock Cooler (Ryzen 5) Thermalright Peerless Assassin 120 (Ryzen 7 or 9)

 Feel free to open issues about new parts!